pyotr777/mlframework/README.md

 ### Run project

+Make sure your machines, one for master and some for workers, are running and **docker** is installed on all of them.
+If you plan to use GPU on workers install **nvidia-docker** also.

 To run the new project execute the following commands (we use config.sh file) in mlframework top folder.